 However, most of the time, alopecia areata is temporary, meaning that after some few weeks or even months, hair growth is going to return.

 However, sometimes, it can even take years and sometimes, it can never happen!

-The thing you need to understand here is that alopecia areata is caused by your immune system, and for it to attack your hair follicles, it uses inflammations.
+The thing you need to understand here is that your immune system causes alopecia areata, and for it to attack your hair follicles, it uses inflammations.

 I have already told you in a previous section that turmeric is a very powerful anti-inflammatory spice; especially its most important organic compound, curcumin.

-Well, by consuming turmeric on a daily basis, especially if it’s highly concentrated, as in turmeric tea or turmeric milk, you will be able to reduce the levels of inflammations in your body.
+Well, by consuming turmeric daily, especially if it’s highly concentrated, as in turmeric tea or turmeric milk, you will be able to reduce the levels of inflammations in your body.